Talented students aspiring to a career in Television can now apply for support from one of 25 RTS bursaries.

 The Society is offering 20 bursaries to students studying Television Production and Broadcast Journalism courses at accredited universities.
 A further five technology bursaries are also available to students studying Computing and Engineering at some of the top courses at British universities.

-Bursary recipients will receive £1,000 per year of their studies, as well as free membership of both the RTS and affiliate membership of The Hospital Club – a private members club for those in the creative industries – while studying and one year’s free membership of the RTS post-graduation.
+Bursary scholars will receive £1,000 per year of their studies, as well as free membership of both the RTS and affiliate membership of The Hospital Club – a private members club for those in the creative industries – while studying and one year’s free membership of the RTS post-graduation.
 They will also have access to mentoring from RTS members.

 All of the bursaries are aimed at students in less affluent circumstances and are about widening participation and skills in media and related industries.